swekondaparthi/NOTES/README.md

 # NOTES

+OpenShift does not inherit permissions from the LDAP server; permissions must be added to each group.

+#openssl x509 -in tls.crt -noout -dates

+#oc get events --sort-by='.lastTimestamp' -n openshift-kube-apiserver

+Adding your certificates to the **cluster proxy** ensures that your web console pods can trust the authentication pods and vice versa.

+The Red Hat OpenShift Container Platform installer creates an **internal certificate authority (CA)** and uses this CA to sign additional certificates.

+The certificate used by the **ingress controller operator is a wildcard certificate** for all routes in the .apps subdomain for your cluster, such as .apps.ocp4.example.com.
+Routes for the webconsole, Grafana, Prometheus, and OAuth use this same wildcard certificate.

+The ingress operator configures the ingress controller to route traffic into the OpenShift environment.
+The certificate used by the ingress controller can be updated so that it uses a certificate signed by a recognized certificate authority, or by your own enterprise CA. Changing the ingress controller operator to use a different certificate and its associated key only requires a handful of steps.
+Before starting this process, you need:

+The only clients that implicitly trust certificates signed by the internal OpenShift certificate authority are other components within the OpenShift cluster.
+Therefore, these certificates should not be replaced.

 Navigate to the Discover view, and then click New.
 Select the app index pattern, and then enter **kubernetes.flat_labels:"app=app1"** in the text field.The results display the total number of log records for the app1 deployment.